wp-plugins/squirrly-seo/readme.txt

 Also:

-* Fixed the most recent bugs
+* Fixed the most recent seo bugs
 * Works nice on iOS and Android in the WP apps.
 * Works in the browsers of iOS and Android devices
 * On-boarding made much better